-On December 17, 2021, the Debtors filed a further amended version of the Plan-the Fourth Amended Joint Chapter 11 Plan of Reorganization of Intelsat S.A. and Its Debtor Affiliates (the "Final Plan") and the Bankruptcy Court entered a confirmation order (the "Confirmation Order"), which approved and confirmed the Final Plan.
+On December 17, 2021, the Debtors filed the Final Plan and the Bankruptcy Court entered a confirmation order (the "Confirmation Order"), which approved and confirmed the Final Plan.
 The Final Plan was supported by all major constituencies across the Debtors' capital structure and contemplated distributions of new debt and equity in the reorganized enterprise, resulting in a reduction of the Debtors' debt by more than half-from approximately \$15.7 billion to \$6.7 billion, including entering a new \$500.0 million revolving credit facility (refer to Note 9-Debt for further information on these debt transactions).
 The Final Plan was implemented upon the Debtors' emergence from the Chapter 11 Cases on the Effective Date (the "Emergence").